mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 ---------------------------------------------------------------

-If minPoolSize > 0, then the pool MUST ensure that it always has at least minPoolSize total Connections.
+If minPoolSize > 0, then the pool MUST ensure that it always has at least minPoolSize total ``Connections``.
 In order to achieve this, it needs to be able to create Connections that are immediately checked in instead of out (i.e. "populate the pool").
 Performing this process MUST NOT block any application threads.
 For example, it could be performed on a